Skip to main content

 Inflow Outflow

-Example: Water tank with input and output valves
+Example: Water tank with input and output flows shown using bowtie valve markers

 Aging Chain